Programming languages and compilers

 Design of programming languages, development of the relevant mathematical theories, the processing of these through compilers and/or interpreters and the generation of code.
 This area includes research which goes beyond early-stage proof-of-concept developments to include rigorous evaluations and validations, with the implementation work these require.

-We aim to maintain the size of this research area as a proportion of the EPSRC portfolio.
 This area in the UK is world-leading and, while still small compared with others in Information and Communication Technologies (ICT), grew as intended over the previous Delivery Plan period.
 It is now considered to include a greater portion of work which can be described as beyond proof-of-concept.
 However, it is also considered that the balance should continue to shift in the direction of this type of work and reflect the various application areas for new programming languages and important considerations.